-HELLP syndrome is a life threatening complication of pregnancy which is usually associated with preeclampsia.
+HELLP syndrome is a life-threatening complication of pregnancy that is usually associated with preeclampsia.

 Both disorders generally occur after the 20th week of pregnancy and can also happen after birth.

 HELLP is thought to be a variant of preeclampsia which occurs in around 5-8% of all pregnancies.
 However medical experts have discussed HELLP as a condition in its own right.